p2pcloud/website/content/docs/blog/p2p-vs-golem.md

 Our TEE is secured through an attestation process to encrypt its infrastructure.
 It encrypts the enclave using the user's Metamask signature on the provider's machine, guaranteeing local encryption, so only the user can access the virtual machine.
 However, there are limitations on who can be a provider since P2P Cloud can only run on hardware with AMD EPYC processors.

-### What is Golem:
+### What is Golem Network:
 Golem is an open-source, decentralized supercomputer that connects users to providers leasing out their idle hardware and resources in a peer-to-peer fashion through their decentralized marketplace.
-Golem Network is a two-sided marketplace consisting of requestors and providers.
+Golem is a two-sided marketplace consisting of requestors and providers.

 > * Requestor - anyone who needs to utilize idle computational resources on the network.
 > * Provider- anyone with idle hardware wishes to sell its compute.